andyly25/FullStack/interviewPractice/behavioralPractice.md

 Where do you see yourself in 5 years?
 - full stack web developer, more competent programmer, make a good ui that is accessible for all
+- alternative: I see myself moving up from junior developer into senior developer
+  - working in a team of 4-8 people on a product with audience from thousands to millions
+  - goal is for a content driven web application that has an easy to use interface

 strenghts and weaknesses:
 - nervous before presentations and exam like situations